sampsyo/cs6120/content/blog/2019-11-14-mempass/index.md

 ## Implementation extras

 Another possible implementation scheme we considered was the use of a *deallocation* hashmap in addition to the allocation hashmap, to store memory that has been freed.
-This way, MemPass does not need add instrumentation after `alloca` instructions, it just needs to store memory addresses allocated with malloc.
+This way, MemPass does not need add instrumentation after `alloca` instructions; it just needs to store memory addresses allocated with malloc.
 However, every time memory is allocated or deallocated, MemPass must check addresses in the other map to ensure there are no overlaps.

-Both for the proposed framework and our current one, some sort of segmentation tree implementation to store memory bounds as intervals and compare them quickly.
+Both for the proposed framework and our current one, some sort of segmentation tree implementation could be useful to store memory bounds as intervals and compare them quickly.
 However, the overhead of building this tree might not be worth the benefits for small programs.

 Another implementation idea that would have been much more effective in hindsight would be to find some way invalidate pointers after they are freed.
-This way, MemPass does not need to add instrumentation after every load and store (the program can exit when accesssing a specific 'invalid' pointer).
+This way, MemPass does not need to add instrumentation after every load and store (the program can exit when accesssing a specific "invalid" pointer).

 ## Evaluation